-On December 23, 2020, Eni's Board of Directors resolved to adopt the 2020 Corporate Governance Code, the Recommendations of which are applicable as from January 1, 2021.
+Corporate Governance Code, the Recommendations of which are applicable from January 1, 2021.
 In its meeting of January 21, 2021, the Board approved some adjustments and application procedures, including improvements, in compliance with Art.
-6 of the Code, relating to the Internal Control and Risk Management System.
+6 of the Code, relating to the ICRMS.